-What time does camp end on Saturday/What time do I pick up the kids from my church on Saturday?
+What time should I pick up my group on Saturday?

-Each camper will be provided snacks/drinks from the snack shack each day as a part of their camp fee.
+Each camper will be provided snacks/drinks each day as a part of their camp tuition.
 They do not need to bring extra money for snacks.
-If they would like to purchase anything from the camp store, they will need to bring money to spend at the camp store.
+Our camp store will be open daily, items range from $.50 to $30.

 Volunteering at Camp

 We appreciate the help of church staff in making our summer camp ministry amazing for all the students who attend.
 As an Adult Volunteer, you will be given a place to stay on our site and be included in our camp meals.
-You will be assigned to lead a small group of students in discussion and activities throughout the week.
+You will be assigned to lead a small group of students in discussions and activities throughout the week.
 We also love for our volunteers to be flexible and willing to help out and participate in many ways as the needs arise.
-This opportunity is FREE, but we do ask that you consider making a donation to support the ministry of the Warren Willis Camp and Conference Center and its continued growth.
+Learn more about becoming an Adult Volunteer.